Chandra-Suryadevara/NeuroCruise/Readme.md

-# **NeuroCruze: Mind-Driven Car Control using EEG and EMG**
+# **NeuroCruise: Mind-Driven Car Control using EEG and EMG**

-NeuroCruze is an innovative project that leverages brainwave data (EEG) from the Muse 2 and muscle activity (EMG) from BioAmp EXG EEG to control a car.
+NeuroCruise is an innovative project that leverages brainwave data (EEG) from the Muse 2 and muscle activity (EMG) from BioAmp EXG EEG to control a car.
 The project uses an AI model trained on EEG data to classify mental states like relaxation and alertness, enabling seamless human-machine interaction.

 ## **Features**
 - **EEG Integration**: Reads brain activity to detect relaxation (Alpha waves) and alertness (Beta waves).